 In most cases, real-world application modernization involves strategically combining multiple patterns.
 Starting small and building upon initial successes can demonstrate value and gain organizational buy-in for your modernization roadmap.
 For the particulars on how to do this, let’s look at some critical pieces of a successful application modernization strategy.

-Strategies for transforming legacy systems
+Strategies for transforming legacy systems: the application modernization journey

 As mentioned, implementing a successful application modernization strategy requires careful consideration and execution.
 Tailored strategies for Java modernization and .NET modernization can streamline this process by addressing the specific needs of these popular platforms.
 With this in mind, let’s look at essential application modernization strategies to streamline the process and maximize your outcomes.